Radar-Guided Polynomial Fitting for Metric Depth Estimation: Related Work

-Despite these advantages, methods that fuse image and radar inputs for depth estimation must address the sparsity and elevation ambiguity~\cite{singh2023depth} of radar point clouds. \cite{lin2020depth} uses a two-stage late fusion approach that first produces a coarse depth map and performs outlier rejection, then predicts the final depth map. \cite{long2021full} leverages Doppler velocity and optical flow to associate radar points with image pixels.
-Other methods refine radar depth using neighborhood pixel associations~\cite{long2021radar}, height-extension of radar points to address elevation ambiguity~\cite{lo2021depth}, or by extracting self-supervisory signals from the radar point cloud~\cite{gasperini2021r4dyn}. \cite{singh2023depth} introduces RadarNet, which uses radar-pixel correspondence scores as well as confidence scores to generate a semi-dense depth map, which is then used to predict the final dense depth map using gated fusion. \cite{li2023sparse} mitigates distribution artifacts using sparse supervision, while~\cite{sun2024cafnet} employs a two-stage confidence-driven approach. \cite{sun2024get} uses attention-enhanced graph neural networks to capture both 2D and 3D features from radar data and leverages point cloud upsampling to refine radar features.
-Like our method, \cite{li2024radarcam} starts with an initial MDE prediction but refines it through quasi-dense scale estimation, followed by local scale adjustment, rather than through a learned scene-fitting approach.
+Despite these advantages, methods that fuse image and radar inputs for depth estimation must address the sparsity and elevation ambiguity~\citep{singh2023depth} of radar point clouds. \citep{lin2020depth} uses a two-stage late fusion approach that first produces a coarse depth map and performs outlier rejection, then predicts the final depth map. \citep{long2021full} leverages Doppler velocity and optical flow to associate radar points with image pixels. \citep{lo2021depth} refines radar depth using height-extension of radar points to address elevation ambiguity. \citep{singh2023depth} introduces RadarNet, which uses radar-pixel correspondence scores as well as confidence scores to generate a semi-dense depth map, which is then used to predict the final dense depth map using gated fusion. \citep{li2023sparse} mitigates distribution artifacts using sparse supervision, while~\citep{sun2024cafnet} employs a two-stage confidence-driven approach.
+GET-UP~\citep{sun2024get} uses attention-enhanced graph neural networks to capture both 2D and 3D features from radar data and leverages point cloud upsampling to refine radar features.
+Like our method, RadarCam-Depth~\citep{li2024radarcam} and TacoDepth~\citep{wang2025tacodepth} also begin with an initial MDE prediction, but refine it and decode dense depth directly from fused features, rather than employing a learned scene-fitting approach.

-While these existing methods employ complex architectures to refine radar-derived spatial information, they all operate within the paradigm of completion or confidence-driven fusion.
-They often rely on multi-stage training, explicit radar-pixel association learning, or additional supervisory signals, greatly increasing model complexity.
-In contrast, PolyRad employs a streamlined yet powerful architecture that directly predicts polynomial coefficients from radar and MDE features, enabling accurate and efficient fitting of scaleless depth to metric scale.
-It bypasses the need for complex multi-stage systems that learn explicit correspondences while enabling flexible scene-adaptive depth corrections.
+Existing methods operate within the paradigm of completion or direct decoding of fused features, and they often rely on multi-stage training and explicit radar-pixel association learning, increasing model complexity and computational overhead.
+In contrast, POLAR employs a streamlined yet powerful architecture that directly predicts polynomial coefficients from radar and MDE features, enabling accurate and efficient fitting of scaleless depth to metric scale.
+It bypasses the need for multi-stage systems that learn explicit correspondences while enabling flexible depth corrections.